-Farhan has a busy, multi-disciplinary practice with expertise in commercial litigation, property, wills, trusts, immigration, human rights, and public law.
-Farhan has extensive experience in cases ranging from the lower courts to the Court of Appeal.
+Farhan has a busy, multi-disciplinary practice with extensive experience in cases ranging from the lower courts to the Court of Appeal.

 Farhan has a substantial and wide-ranging property practice that encompasses all aspects of real property litigation and advice.
-He also has expertise in wills, probate, trusts, and inheritance matters.
+He also has significant expertise in wills, probate, trusts, inheritance matters, charities and costs disputes.

 Farhan’s diverse public law and human rights practice covers police, prisons, immigration, EU Law, and the ECHR.
 He is regularly instructed to draft pleadings for judicial review claims and injunctions.